Mikyoung Kim

 Mikyoung Kim, FASLA is an American landscape architect, urban designer, and founding principal of Mikyoung Kim Design.
-Kim has received the Smithsonian Cooper Hewitt National Design Award and the American Society of Landscape Architects National Design Medal.
-Her studio was named by Fast Company as one of the world's most innovative architecture firms.

 Early life and education

 Mikyoung Kim was born in Hartford, Connecticut in 1967.
 She initially aimed for a career as a concert pianist until she developed tendinitis in her early 20s.

 While at Oberlin College, Kim also studied sculpture.
 She graduated with a BS in Sculpture/Art History in 1989.
 She subsequently studied landscape architecture at Harvard Graduate School of Design, graduating in 1992.
 At Harvard, she studied concurrently at the GSD and at the MIT VES (Visual and Environmental Studies) department, developing designs, sculpture, installations and videos.
-While at Harvard, she was the Norman T. Newton Scholar and received the Jacob Weidenmann Prize for Design.

 Work

 Mikyoung Kim Design

 Kim's projects include the ChonGae Canal restoration in Seoul, Korea, TMC Helix Park at the Texas Medical Center Houston, TX, the Crown Sky Garden in Chicago, IL the Chicago Botanic Garden, the Plaza at the Prudential at 888 Boylston in Boston, the John Hancock Tower Roof Garden in Boston, MA, and Pier 4 Seaport Plaza in Boston, MA.
 The firm is best known for designing healing gardens, including the Crown Sky Garden at the Ann & Robert H. Lurie Children's Hospital of Chicago, the Boston Children's Hospital Green Urban Design, and the Miami Healing Garden at the Jackson South Community Hospital.
 The ChonGae Canal in Seoul, South Korea opened in 2005.
 The Canal includes the conversion of one of the city's polluted waterways into a local amenity that attracts 90,000 pedestrians a day.